Skip to Content

 How to Make Dill Pickle Pasta Salad:

-1. Cook the elbows noodles to al dente (about 1 minute less than the package directions).
-Drain, rinse with cool water, and drain again.
-Then, transfer the noodles to a large bowl.
+2. Transfer the cooked pasta to a large bowl.
 Make sure the noodles are fairly dry; otherwise, you’ll have a watery pasta salad.

 Dill Pickle Pasta Salad Tips and Variations:

-• I love using elbow noodles, but any small noodle will work.
+• I love using elbow noodles, but any small pasta shape will work.
 Shells, rotini, and penne are some great options.

-• This may sound obvious, but go with the dill variety not sweet pickles.
-Spicy, garlic, or another flavor of dill would all work great.
+• This may sound obvious, but use dill pickles not sweet pickles.
+Any variety of dill pickles will work.

-• I use a combination of white and green onion, but yellow, sweet, or even purple would work.
-Add whatever kind you like or omit the onion if you aren’t a fan.
+• I use a combination of white and green onion.
+Yellow, sweet, or even purple onions also make great options.

-• Fresh dill is my top pick.
-It’s not overwhelming and adds a bright flavor to this dill pickle pasta salad.
-Dried dill weed works in a pinch, but it won’t take nearly as much and won’t have exactly the same flavor.
+• Use fresh dill for this recipe.
+It’s not overwhelming and adds a bright flavor to the pasta salad.
+Dried dill works in a pinch, but it won’t take nearly as much and won’t have exactly the same flavor.

 • Add some leftover rotisserie chicken to make this a full meal!